coreobject/class/Final Project/finalProject.md

 **User test**

 **Layout your pcb using eagle/illustrator**
+I have created a file with the Arduino and the power supply.
+Steps:

+1. Open the file in Eagle.
+2. Add your parts to the schematic view.
+3. Position your parts in board view.
+4. Create the traces either manually or autoroute or both.

 + [CadSoft EAGLE PCB Design Software|Support, Shop, Tutorials] (http://www.cadsoft.de/)
 + [Cadsoft EagleCad Tutorial Lesson 1 - YouTube] (https://www.youtube.com/watch?v=qG0O9LKH-_E&list=PLB4C63828A483E756)